JamesMenetrey/LatexCompendium/README.md

 # LaTeX Compendium

-Welcome to the LaTeX compendium !
+Welcome to the LaTeX Compendium !

 This repository is a collection of the most common uses of LaTeX.
 It contains references, boilerplates and examples.